Nutrition and school lunches

 If the school's budget share includes an amount for lunches and refreshments, it is the governors' responsibility to provide free and paid-for meals facilities, and to meet the nutritional standards.

 Further information on nutritional standards in schools is available from the Department for Education and Skills (DfES).

 To help you pack a healthy balanced lunch for your child, the Foods Standards Agency (FSA) has drawn up a list of tips and suggestions.

-Local authorities are not obliged to provide milk to pupils, but if they choose to do so, it must be free to those pupils who qualify for free lunches.
+We are not obliged to provide milk to pupils but if we choose to do so it must be free to those pupils who qualify for free lunches.
 Where schools choose to provide milk for pupils, the duty to provide free milk to eligible pupils is transferred to the governing bodies of former grant-maintained schools and grant-maintained special schools.

-European Union subsidy rules allow local authorities and schools to offer nursery and primary school pupils a maximum of 250ml of subsidised milk a day.
-Under the Welfare Food Scheme, run by the Department of Health, under fives are eligible for free school milk.
-For more information, see the Nursery milk guide for providers of day care for children under five.
+European Union subsidy rules allow us and schools to offer nursery and primary school pupils a maximum of 250ml of subsidised milk a day.
+Under the Welfare Food Scheme, run by the Department of Health, under 5s are eligible for free school milk.
+For more information, see the Nursery milk guide for providers of day care for children under 5.